gardener/garden-setup/README.md

     `sow` will replace the file specified in `landscape.cluster.kubeconfig` of your `acre.yaml` file by a kubeconfig file that uses basic authentication.

 1. Open a second terminal window which current directory is your `landscape` directory.
-Set the KUBECONFIG variable as specified in `landscape.cluster.kubeconfig`, and watch the progress of the Gardener installation:
+Set the `KUBECONFIG` environment variable as specified in `landscape.cluster.kubeconfig`, and watch the progress of the Gardener installation:

     ```bash
     export KUBECONFIG=./kubeconfig